 Thirdly, the enforceability of an arbitration agreement can also be a concern.
 While arbitration agreements are generally enforceable, there are some situations where a court may refuse to enforce an arbitration clause, particularly if it is considered unconscionable or contrary to public policy.

-How does Arbitration differ from Traditional Court Proceedings?
+How does Arbitration in India differ from Traditional Court Proceedings?

 Arbitration differs from traditional court proceedings in several ways.
 Firstly, it is a more flexible and informal process, with fewer procedural requirements and a more relaxed evidentiary standard.
 This can make it easier for parties to present their case and can lead to faster and more efficient outcomes.

 Secondly, arbitration is a more confidential process than traditional court proceedings, with the details of the dispute and the outcome of the arbitration not made public.
 This can be particularly important for parties who are concerned about protecting their reputation or trade secrets.